skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 town on their quest.
 Enoch the cleric encountered Endo on the road and offered him healing, which Endo silently refused.

-There was a counsil at the monastery about the problems that players faced, and the curse on the land.
-During the counsil, Endo was released from his seven-year vow and a new guardian was sworn in.
+There was a council at the monastery about the problems that players faced, and the curse on the land.
+During the council, Endo was released from his seven-year vow and a new guardian was sworn in.
 Endo spoke for the first time in seven years (his voice is very raspy) to thank his teacher, and then left without hearing the rest of the